k-igeta/pvrender/README.md

 Automate your scientific visualization workflow, without coding in ParaView's Python API.

+Designed to facilite rendering of your ParaView state files with AI agents with a single stand-alone script in your project.

 ## Motivation

 Complex visualizations are easily created in the [ParaView](https://www.paraview.org/)